LumitoLuma/OpenSSH-for-Windows/README.md

-# OpenSSH for Windows - Installer (thanks Chocolatey!)
+# OpenSSH for Windows - Installer

 ## About OpenSSH for Windows - Installer